Special Authority waiver

 When to ask for a waiver to access funding

-For example, a Special Authority requires a person to walk a certain distance unaided, however the person has a broken leg, so they cannot meet the requirement.
+For example, a Special Authority requires a person to have trialled methotrexate, however the person is pregnant and methotrexate is contraindicated.
 As such, they may be eligible for the waiver.

 How to apply for a Special Authority waiver

 - Download the PDF Special Authority form (there's no special waiver form)